 Welcome to the English department, where courses in reading, writing, literature, and creative writing support students in developing critical thinking and articulate expression—skills essential for engaged global citizenship.
 Whatever academic and professional goals students may choose, strong language skills are necessary for success and participation.
-In their English instructors, students will find mentors committed to helping them reach their goals and to pursue lifelong learning
+The English department's diverse course offerings offer many benefits to students:

 Reading courses help students to expand their vocabularies and meet the challenges of college study.